Videomancer

 - Incremental digital data entry

-- Turn to choose an option, push to execute
+- Turn to choose an option from the menu

 - Navigation buttons